 Since 2011, Marshall & Stevens has provided independent value opinions for thousands of energy generation project transaction – over $100 billion of project valued.

-Attorneys and investors refer their energy industry clients to Marshall & Stevens for independent Fairness Opinions and valuations of business enterprises, securities, project valuations, contracts and other intangible assets, machinery & equipment, and real estate.
+Attorneys and investors refer their energy industry clients to Marshall & Stevens for independent Fairness Opinions and valuations of business enterprises, securities, project valuations, contracts and other intangible assets, machinery & equipment, real estate, and advisory services.

 Our team includes professionals with senior designations in financial, machinery & equipment, and real estate valuation as well as former leasing, project development, audit firm, and construction professionals.